Miami Neuroscience Institute Neurosurgery Program

 We have decades of experience caring for patients with Neurological Conditions, pioneering minimally invasive treatments and leading research for new treatments to improve patient outcomes.

 Understanding Epidermoid Cyst

-An epidermoid cyst is a small abnormal growth in the top layers of the skin.
+An epidermoid cyst is an abnormal growth in the top layers of the skin.
 It's filled with keratin, the same proteins that make up your hair and nails.
 These cysts grow slowly.
 They can grow anywhere on the body.
 But they are most often found on the face, behind the ears, and on the chest or upper back.